trifectatechfoundation/teach-rs/slides/G-ffi.md

 }
 ```

-The implementation is provided by the linker
+The linker will stitch this declaration together with the definition

 ---
 layout: default